-Eligible employee participants can elect to defer up to 70% of compensation to the maximum amount permitted by the Internal Revenue Code (the "Code") for each year (\$18,000 in 2015 and \$17,500 in 2014).
-Catch-up contributions are also permitted for participants who have attained age 50 by December 31st, in accordance with Section 414(v) of the Code, in an amount up to a maximum of \$6,000 in 2015 and \$5,500 in 2014, bringing those participants' statutory maximum limitation to \$24,000 in 2015 and \$23,000 in 2014.
-In 2015, participant contributions totaled \$2,146,012 which includes \$331,158 in rollover contributions.
+Eligible employee participants can elect to defer up to 70% of compensation to the maximum amount permitted by the Internal Revenue Code (the "Code") for each year (\$18,000 in 2016 and 2015).
+Catch-up contributions are also permitted for participants who have attained age 50 by December 31st, in accordance with Section 414(v) of the Code, in an amount up to a maximum of \$6,000 in 2016 and 2015, bringing those participants' statutory maximum limitation to \$24,000 in 2016 and 2015.
+In 2016, participant contributions totaled \$1,815,219 which includes \$34,345 in rollover contributions.

-The Company may contribute to the Plan annually, a discretionary matching contribution.
-For 2015 and 2014 the contribution was equal to 50% of the participant's 401(k) contribution, not to exceed 5% of the participant's annual compensation, as defined.
-Participants who have completed a year of service during the plan year and are actively employed as of the last day of the plan year shall be deemed eligible to share in the matching contribution for the year.
-In 2014, the Plan was amended to change the one year of service requirement to 6-months (or 1,000 hours).
-In 2015, the Plan was amended to make the first of the month the entry date for new employees.
-In 2015, the total matching contributions were \$709,397 in the form of Enzo Biochem Inc. common stock.
+The Company may contribute to the Plan annually, a discretionary matching contribution and a non-elective employer contribution.
+For 2016 and 2015 the discretionary matching contribution was equal to 50% of the participant's 401(k) contribution, not to exceed 5% of the participant's annual compensation, as defined.
+Participants who have completed 1,000 hours of service during the plan year and are actively employed as of the last day of the plan year shall be deemed eligible to share in the matching contribution or the non-elective employer contribution for the year.
+In 2016, the total matching contributions were \$724,090 in the form of Enzo Biochem Inc. common stock.
+There were no non-elective employer contributions made in 2016 or 2015.